neonevm/neon-evm.docs/docs/wallet/metamask_setup.md

 </div>

-At this point, a window with the settings menu should open (Fig. 4).
-Select "Network", and then "Add Network".

-### Step 5
-Click `Settings` in the dropdown menu.
-A window with the settings menu for selecting a network should open (Fig. 4).
+At this point, a window with the settings menu for selecting a network should open (Fig. 4).

 <div className='neon-img-box-600' style={{textAlign: 'center'}}>